ohpyupi/study.security-plus/types-of-attacks.md

 ### Hoaxes
 * Email messages received giving a false story and asking the user to take some form of action usch as forwarding the message on to others

+### Xmas Attack
+* Creates a TCP packet that turns on flags to scan systems

 ### Social Engineering
 * Authority, Urgency, and Trust